zenmumbler/Inquisition/Readme.md

 This lib is an attempt to create a reasonably succinct and easy to use unit testing framework that relies on modern C++11 conventions and not on tons of preprocessor stuff.

-Still in the early development stages, but actively being worked on (Feb 2013)
+Still in the early development stages, actively being worked on (Feb 2013)

 Example Usage
 -------------